 A motor vehicle accident can happen to anyone—any place, any time.
 You may have been on vacation or a mile from your home.
-In any case, it is important to know what steps to take should you or someone you love be involved in a serious car accident,trucking accident, bus accident or motorcycle accident.
-At The Horwitz Law Group, we take an informed and strategic approach to protect your rights and maximize compensation.
+In any case, it is important to know what steps to take should you or someone you love to be involved in a serious car accident, trucking accident, bus accident or motorcycle accident.
+At The Horwitz Law Group, we make an informed and strategic approach to protect your rights and maximize compensation.

 If you are ever in an accident follow these guidelines to protect your rights:

 If your car is involved in an accident and you don’t stop, you may be subject to criminal prosecution.
 Leave your car as close as possible to the place of impact without obstructing traffic.
 After stopping, remain at the scene of the accident to aid the injured, protect the scene, report to the police and gather information.

 Protect the scene of the accident to avoid additional collisions.
 Do not allow your car to obstruct the road if it can be moved.
 Warn approaching cars by raising the hood of your car and using your car’s hazard warning lights.
 In addition, for nighttime accidents, place flares or reflectors on the road.

 Call the police, particularly if someone has been injured.
 A police report of the accident will help your insurance claim and any liability claims.
 Ask the officer how to get a copy of the accident report and note the officer’s name and badge number.
 If you receive a traffic ticket, it does not mean you are guilty of a traffic offense or that you are responsible for the accident.
 Be aware that you may hurt your claim for the accident.
 Be aware that you may hurt your claim for damages from the other driver if you plead guilty.
 Consult your lawyer and insurance agent before pleading guilty to any traffic offense.